jeffpk62/tone-analyzer/using-tone-chat.md

 ### Example response
 {: #exampleResponse}

-The following output is returned for the example in [Requesting a tone analysis](#request).
+The following output is returned for the [Example request](#exampleRequest).
 (The same output is returned for the example in the [Getting started tutorial](/docs/services/tone-analyzer/getting-started.html#customerEngagement).)
 All reported tones have a score of at least 0.5; those with a score of at least 0.75 are very likely to be perceived by participants in the conversation.

 ```javascript
 {